Freddyreza53/customCardComponent/article.md

 We wanted to make sure we mentioned the largest issue we had in the development of this component, because it was certainly a headscratcher and cost us a significant amount of time.

 For some reason, on the instance we were testing, our event handlers were all showing up, but some were suffixed with "(to be deprecated)" - and these event handlers weren't accepting our custom event.
-We couldn't figure out what was causing this, and ended up doing a sub-optimal workaround by catching the event at the page level and hijacking an existing action, `'NAV_ITEM_SELECTED'`.
-Ultimately, though, loading up a new application solved this problem, and fixed our component-level event handlers so that we didn't have to script a workaround - but we have no idea where the wires got crossed there.
+We couldn't figure out what was causing this, and temporarily circumvented the issue with a sub-optimal workaround by catching the event at the page level and hijacking an existing action, `'NAV_ITEM_SELECTED'`.
+Ultimately, though, loading up a new application solved this problem, and fixed our component-level event handlers so that we could configure them directly in the UI, without scripting a workaround - but we have no idea where the wires got crossed there.

 ## Conclusion